 Then we divided the drawers into plant categories and labelled them by writing on each drawer with some chalk.

 Although the drawers are kind of improved, it all just seems a bit boring.
-So, always ones to add a splash a colour, we couldn’t resist making our own little knobs.
+So, always ones to add a splash of colour, we couldn’t resist making our own little knobs.
 We still had some Fimo clay lying around, so we decided to make our own little fruit and veg themed knobs.

 After moulding the fruit and vegetables we attached a small nut to the back of the shape with some more polymer clay.
 Then we baked everything in the oven.

 Then, after drilling a small hole into the drawer for the screw to fit through, we could just screw on the little knobs.
-Here’s the result.

 Jan’s favourite little cupboard knob (had to be careful how to word that) is the cherry one.